 This post contains affiliate links.
 You can read my disclosure policy here.

 We just checked out this great book called Awesome Dawson from the library last week.
-Malcolm spotted it on a shelf – I think it was the cool looking goggles that Dawson was wearing that caught his eye – and asked if we could check it out.
+One of my boys spotted it on a shelf – I think it was the cool looking goggles that Dawson was wearing that caught his eye – and asked if we could check it out.
 We read it that night before bed, and the boys loved it.

 Dawson is a clever inventor, with a quirky robot sidekick, who finds a way to re-use anything.
 When one of his inventions goes awry, he’s able to save the day with some quick thinking and handy re-purposing.
 The illustrations were incredible and detailed.
 We could easily spend a good 10 minutes on each page just talking about all the neat things we could see.
 And of course, anything with robots in it was a win in our boys’ eyes.

 I decided to put together a fun project this last week to go along with the book.
-We talked about how vacuums worked, using their The Way Things Work book.
+We talked about how vacuums worked, using their The New Way Things Work book.
 And then put it into practice by vacuuming (win-win right there!).
 We talked a lot about re-using things, which was very fitting since that’s what we tend to do for many of our craft projects.
-I had Malcolm and Sean keep an eye out for things they could gather to re-use so we could build robots.
+I had the boys keep an eye out for things they could gather to re-use so we could build robots.

 This is the pile we came up with:

 Assembly time!
 They both wanted arms that would swivel.
 I started by sticking a thin cardboard tube through the body of the robot.

 Then we attached a toilet paper roll.

 I capped off the cardboard tube with a little duct tape so the arm wouldn’t slip off.
 Nothing fancy, but they thought it was fun that the arms could move.